FluentValidation/FluentValidation/.github/CONTRIBUTING.md

 We do our best to respond to all bug reports and feature requests, but FluentValidation is maintained on a voluntary basis and we cannot guarantee how quickly these will be looked at.

 ## Contributing Code
 Please open an issue to discuss new feature requests before submitting a Pull Request.
-This allows the maintainers to discuss whether your feature is a suitible fit for the project before any code is written.
+This allows the maintainers to discuss whether your feature is a suitable fit for the project before any code is written.
 Please don't open a pull request without first discussing whether the feature fits with the project roadmap.

 ## Building the code
 Run `Build.cmd` (windows) or build.sh (Linux/mac) from the command line.
-This builds the project and and runs tests.
+This builds the project and runs tests.
 Building requires the following software to be installed:

 * Windows Powershell or Powershell Core
 * .NET Core 3.1 SDK